-We, NetShells Technologies L.L.P, hereby represent ourselves as the authorised and official partner/franchise in the state of Kerala for govt. approved GSP for GSTN India, appointed by Four Square Techno Marketing Pvt Ltd, Hyderabad.
+We, NetShells Technologies L.L.P, hereby represent ourselves as the authorised and official white lable partner for Masters India Private Limited, an approved GSP for GSTN , Govt. of India.

 The Indian government’s effort to ease burden and harassment faced by small businessmen and traders over filing good and service tax (GST) returns is beginning to bear fruit with the expansion of GST Suvidha Centers that are springing up across the country through a franchise model.
 These centers, especially because of their low-cost model, promise to reduce cost and burden of filing GST returns, could pave the way for making India’s biggest tax reform a success.
 The lack of tech-savvy and fear of high costs in installing computers and employees with the requisite skills was one of the biggest fears among small businessmen and traders.
 This type of suvidha Kendra eliminates that by reducing costs, especially those whose business’ turnover is in the lower boundary point for GST registration, that is above Rs.20 lakh.
 GST Suvidha Kendra are the GST Facilitation Centers appointed by GSPs, these centers will cater to businesses either big or small and take care of their GST compliance needs in a cost- effective manner.
 Seasonal businessmen and casual taxpayers can also take advantages of these centers and comply with GST very easily.